eatmoreapple/juice/README.md

 ### Contact

-If you have any questions, please contact me by wechat: eatmoreapple

-if you like this project, please give me a star, thank you very much.
+If you have any questions, please contact me by wechat: eatmoreapple.
+And if you like this project, please give me a star.
+Thank you.